tekperfect/devops-docs/docs/courses/01-Introduction/home.md

 ## 📘 Course Description <!-- {docsify-ignore} -->
 > **What is DevOps?**

-TekPerfect is partnering with GameHeads to train Bay Area youth for careers in the tech industry.
-There are many paths to get into tech and many jobs when you think of a “developer”.
-Our bootcamp focuses on “DevOps” (a mixture of development and operations).
+DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.

-Think of an app or video game.
-You will see a gaming/social experience.
-But what you don’t see are the code and the foundation it is built upon.
-DevOps refers to the infrastructure.
-No matter what you want to build (app, video game, database), you will need the right infrastructure.
-This foundation allows the user to see the great product without all the bugs or lags or crashes.
+Think of an application or video game and all the infrastructure and services required to support that game.
+Without said infrastrucure and experienced professionals to run it your websites, games, and social media platforms would not run well or be available 24x7.

 ## 🎯 Prerequisites <!-- {docsify-ignore} -->
 None!
 Just bring yourself on time and be dedicated to learn